lwilletts/fwm/README.md

 ###### focus

-Focus a window id, or cycle through the ordered stack of windows on the current screen.
-Accepts pipe input for window id to focus.
+Focus a window id, or cycle through the ordered stack of windows on screen.
+Accepts piped window id to focus.

 ###### full